 The Streaming Services Marketplace

 There are dozens of major live streaming service providers around the world.
-Beyond this, there are dozens more resellers and smaller outfits operating regionally or locally.
+Beyond this, there are dozens of more resellers and smaller outfits operating regionally or locally.
 Most of these are focused on smaller markets.

 When it comes to the big players, each one has a slightly different focus.
 Let’s consider a few of them in brief.